Updated on February 16, 2023

 What is Kaleidoscope Vision?

-Kaleidoscope vision refers to short-term distorted vision that causes visual images to look blurry, broken up, and bright in color — as though you are looking through a kaleidoscope.
+Kaleidoscope vision refers to a short-term visual distortion that makes images look blurry, broken up, and bright in color similar to looking through a kaleidoscope.

 What Causes Kaleidoscope Vision?

-Kaleidoscope can be a complication of diabetes.
-People with diabetes are more likely to experience migraine, especially when their blood sugar is high.
+Lastly, you can get kaleidoscope vision from diabetes.
+This is because people with diabetes are more likely to experience migraines, especially when their blood sugar is high.

 Here are some common signs and symptoms of kaleidoscope vision: